joelek/wc-refurbished/readme.md

 * Add rendering of food supply and demand to top bar.
 * Change right mouse button behaviour to contextual dispatch of unit commands.
 * Add rendering of unit stats (hit points, range, armor, damage, piercing damage) when selecting a single unit to hotkey F9.
-* Add rendering of health bars to damaged units.
 * Add unit grouping.